Yunus Emre Başar

 Yunus Emre Basar (born November 5, 1995) competing in the 77 kg division of Greco-Roman wrestling.
 He won one of the bronze medals in the 77 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 He is a member of the İstanbul Büyükşehir Belediyesi S.K.

 Career

 Turkey's Yunus Emre Basar earned a silver medal at the 2021 European Wrestling Championships.

 In 2022, he won the gold medal in his event at the Vehbi Emre & Hamit Kaplan Tournament held in Istanbul, Turkey.

+In 2023, he won one of the bronze medals in the men's 77 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
+Starting the championship from the qualifying round, Yunus Emre Başar defeated German Samuel Bellscheidt 3-1 and reached the quarterfinals.
+In the quarterfinals, he defeated Bulgarian Aik Mnatsakanian 6-1 and advanced to the semifinals.
+In the semifinals, he defeated his Armenian opponent Malkhas Amoyan 6-1 and reached the bronze medal match.
+In the bronze medal match, Başar defeated Danish Oliver Marco Krueger 8–0 with technical superiority and won the bronze medal.

+He won the silver medal in the 77 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.